In 'clear warning', Chinese paramilitary forces exercise near Hong Kong

 Parking spaces at the stadium were filled with more than 100 dark-painted paramilitary vehicles, including troop trucks, armored personnel carriers, buses and jeeps.
 At least three were armored wheel-loaders, and two vehicles carried water cannons.

+Ten weeks of increasingly violent confrontations between police and protesters have plunged Hong Kong into its worst crisis since it reverted from British to Chinese rule in 1997.

+The protests represent one of the biggest challenges for Chinese President Xi Jinping since he came to power in 2012.

-Troops marched in and out of the stadium, some in fatigues, some in black T-shirts and camouflage trousers.
+Troops marched in and out of the Shenzhen stadium, some in fatigues, some in black T-shirts and camouflage trousers.
 The floor of an indoor area visible through an open gate was lined with mats and rucksacks.

 Chinese state media have made several mentions of exercises in Shenzhen.